alex3493/symfony-api/Readme.md

 Use Mailer container UI http://localhost:8025 to read password reset emails.

+**Important note:** when using frontend application in development mode (compiled with Vite) make sure that you have API Docker containers already running.
+Mercure Hub is configured to use port 3000, which is also the default port for React UI.
+Vite automatically assigns next available port if 3000 is occupied.
+However, it will not work the other way
+round: `docker compose up -d` will fail if port 3000 is not available.

 ## What's next

 Currently, we have only one entity CRUD example - User entity.
 As far as this entity is also used for authentication, it